 There are some ways to help pain subside while sleeping.
 Patients’ most popular choice is to take over-the-counter pain medication.
 This can help resolve swelling and help patients tolerate pain so that they can sleep through the night.

-Patients may also choose to prop their head up on a pillow, so that their jaw is elevated.
+Patients may also choose to prop their head up on a pillow to elevate their jaw.
 Holding a warm, or cold compress against the cheek where your pain is coming from may help soothe pain.
 Remember, taking OTC medicines only hides the pain, and does not cure your dental emergency.